ROUNDUP Function

 Challenge #4

-In cell F4, round B4 upward to the nearest hundred by using -2.
+In cell D5, round the value upward to the nearest hundred.

 ROUNDUP is not a multiple-based function.
 If the business rule is "round upward to the next multiple of 25" rather than "round upward at a digit position," CEILING.MATH is usually the more accurate tool.